bilgambuyu/bilgambuyu/README.md

 I am a professional leveraging technology, automation, and clean code to solve real-world problems.
 My career spans project support, communications, and IT, with a focus on creating efficient, data-driven solutions for complex global challenges.

-I have served in several international organizations, including the United Nations across three duty stations (Addis Ababa, Geneva, and Vienna).
-My professional background also includes impactful roles at TASSC International, Ecologists Without Borders, and CLEAR Global, as well as experience within the private sector.
+I have served in several international organizations, including the United Nations across three duty stations (Addis Ababa, Geneva, Vienna).
+My professional background also includes roles at TASSC International, Ecologists Without Borders, and CLEAR Global, as well as experience within the private sector.

 ---